electron/website/blog/tech-talk-wayland.md

 - **“window bounds”**, the size of the opaque window, including its titlebar, menubar, and frame.
 - **“content bounds”**, the size of the internal web view which hosts the app’s web content.

 Both values can be controlled independently by app developers.
 The framework converts between them internally, applying constraints and resolving any conflicts.
+If a developer calls for an 800x600 window, Electron will calculate the height of the title bar and shrink the web app to something like 800x540.
+(It also works the other way around.)

 ![Diagram of an Electron app's window and content bounds without CSD](/assets/img/blog/tech-talk-wayland/bounds.png)

-But to have full coverage for CSD, Electron also needed to keep track of a new kind of boundary:
+But to support CSD, Electron also needed to keep track of a new kind of boundary:

-- **“widget bounds”**, the size of the underlying transparent surface which draws everything inside of it, including the window frame, but also external decorations like drop shadows and resize targets.
+- **“widget bounds”**, the size of the underlying transparent surface which draws everything inside of it, including the window frame and its external decorations.

-Effectively, CSD makes it so that the “real” window (represented internally as a Chromium “accelerated widget”) is larger than the opaque window which developers and users see and interact with.
-That part — the “logical” window — is inset inside the transparent widget.
-So a window that visibly measures 800x600 needs to be set inside a larger, transparent window that might measure something like 844x644 (depending on the GTK theme).
+When CSD is required, Electron takes the window (accessed internally via a Chromium [accelerated widget](https://source.chromium.org/chromium/chromium/src/+/main:ui/ozone/platform/wayland/host/wayland_window.cc;l=94)), makes it transparent, and inflates it.
+The opaque bits (title bar, frame, and web content) are then painted at the appropriate sizes and positions _inside_ the transparent widget, along with drop shadows and resize targets.

+So the 800x600 window from earlier might grow to something like an 840x640 transparent window with CSD.
+The exact widget bounds depend on the user's theme and the window state, which affect the size and shape of any decorations.

 ![Diagram of an Electron app's full CSD bounds, including the transparent widget surrounding the window](/assets/img/blog/tech-talk-wayland/csdbounds.png)